RachWalm/spelling-game/README.md

 - [medium-screen](documents/Medium-Screen-1024x800.png)
 - [Pixel-3](documents/Pixel-3-3-XL-393x786.png)

-### Instructions

 ## Testing

 For testing, validators and accessibility see [Testing](TESTING.md)

 ### Unsolved Bugs

 As this game is based on keyboard events, it may not work properly without a physical keyboard.
 Onscreen keyboards might cause problems.
 Sometimes people using onscreen keyboards didn't get it registered on the first push.
 This game was designed to be used on a keyboard, so this is not in the scope of the project.
-As this was only discovered during the testing by external testers on their own devices the time to complete a rectification of this was not available.
+As this was only discovered during the testing by external testers on their own devices the time to complete a rectification (if desired) of this was not available.

 All other detected bugs were solved.